 An Estonian OU is a term used to designate a private limited liability company in this country and the abbreviation comes from the word OsaühingIt.
 The OU is the most popular type of company established in Estonia because they are less expensive and easier to run, and therefore make a good choice for small and medium-sized businesses.

 With a vast experience in company incorporation matters, our agents in Estonia can help foreign investors who want to open limited liability companies in this country.
+In case you are interested in opening an LLC in Greece, we can put you in contact with our partners.

 The features of an Estonian OU